History of the Jews in Qatar: Jews and Judaism in Qatar

 Some reports suggest that Qatar's recent official benevolence and tolerance of Jews and Judaism inside Qatar itself is aimed at easing its political isolation and improving its own image by reaching out to American Jews.
-Qatar's efforts to reach out to wealthy and influentuel American Jews was reported by Axios in 2023: "Jared Kushner and Ivanka Trump organized a private meeting in New York last Wednesday with Qatar's prime minister and a bipartisan group mostly of Jewish businessmen and billionaires, three sources with direct knowledge of the meeting tell Axios."
+Qatar's efforts to reach out to wealthy and influential American Jews was reported by Axios in 2023: "Jared Kushner and Ivanka Trump organized a private meeting in New York last Wednesday with Qatar's prime minister and a bipartisan group mostly of Jewish businessmen and billionaires, three sources with direct knowledge of the meeting tell Axios."

 In a 2023 report by the Board of Deputies of British Jews a delegation of World Jewish Congress officials, led by its president Ronald Lauder, engaged in discussions with leaders in Qatar.
 During these high-level meetings the concerns of global Jewry regarding the plight of Israeli hostages in Gaza were expressed seeking the intervention of Arab leaders to secure the release of the Israeli hostages.

+On 27 July 2026, Emir Tamim bin Hamad Al Thani received a delegation from the Alliance of Rabbis in Islamic States, led by its chairman Rabbi Mendy Chitrik, Chief Rabbi Yehuda Gerami of Iran and others at Lusail Palace.
+The delegation included Rabbi Eliyahu Chitrik, who was described in contemporary reports as Qatar’s chief rabbi.
+Following the meeting, The National reported that the Emir’s support had enabled Chitrik to serve Qatar’s Jewish community and Jewish visitors to the country.